 W. Frank Barton

 It is unlikely that any discussion of Wichita’s business climate would fail to include the contributions that Frank Barton made during his life.
-After starting his career in 1940 as a salesman at the Montgomery Ward store in Shawnee, Okla., Barton became a store manager.
+After starting his career in 1940 as a salesman at the Montgomery Ward store in Shawnee, Oklahoma, Barton became a store manager.
 He moved to Wichita in 1949 as a regional sales manager for Western Auto’s Wichita division.
 Three years later, Barton made a crucial decision—he started his own business, Barton Distributing Company, which handled appliances, electronic equipment and consumer durable goods.

 Barton Distributing served more than 300 dealers in nearly 80 percent of Kansas, and he was recognized as one of the leading distributors in the nation for companies such as Gibson, Motorola and Coleman Heating and Air Conditioning.